 Jones Act Campaign

-We are raising the necessary funds to obtain permits, advertising, and security for the events.
+We are raising the necessary funds to obtain venues, advertising, and security for the events.
 We are asking everyone to donate any amount towards the creation of a movement uniting the Puerto Rican Diaspora of Central Florida.

 *****We are in communication with Individuals, Businesses, Unions, Puerto Rican Organizations & Activists throughout the United States so that we may bring national attention to this issue.
 We will be updated our website and this posting with more information.

 Misión Boricua is a non-profit 501c3 organization established in 2016 by small group of individuals within the community who sought to preserve Puerto Rican culture and promote civic engagement within the Puerto Rican Diaspora of Central Florida.
 Mission Boricua is a local non-partisan organization made up of exclusively volunteers from a variety of religious and socioeconomic backgrounds.

 Misión Boricua is focused on proposing changes to the antiquated coastwise laws of the United Sates, commonly referred o as the Jones Act.
 This legislation is economically strangling the island of Puerto Rico by increasing cost of living, preventing the growth of entrepreneur businesses, redistributing jobs that could be on the island to Jacksonville, and slowing the relief and reconstruction process.

 The Jones Act (1920) requires goods shipped between US ports to be transported on ships that are build, owned, and operated by United States citizens or permanent residents.

 Under the law, any foreign registry vessel that enters Puerto Rico must pay punitive tariffs, fees and taxes, which are passed on to the Puerto Rican consumer.